 Social conventions at the time prohibited respectable women from being seen drinking inside a pub.
 Instead, in a small, screened-off room attached to the end of a bar, women — along with men of the cloth and possibly even a policeman — could enjoy a pint served through a small door to protect their privacy.
 Also in the snug, the matchmaker, usually a trusted old man, would discretely arrange marriages between the sons and daughters of local farmers and shopkeepers.

 Those days and traditions are now in the past — everyone is welcome in each of our pubs.
 The pub we call “The Snug” has evolved from a small and nearly hidden venue into the cornerstone of what we lovingly call “The Whiskey District” of Peoria Irish Fest.
 The Snug is a little larger than it once was, but it is still brimming with traditional entertainment and volunteers ready to slake your thirst with one of many satisfying drinks.
-Your captains, ‘Mick’ Downey and newcomer Stephanie Marshall, along with a team of volunteers, invite you to stop by for a while and enjoy what many consider to be the most comfortable pub at Peoria Irish Fest!
+Your captain, ‘Mick’ Downey, along with a team of volunteers, invite you to stop by for a while and enjoy what many consider to be the most comfortable pub at Peoria Irish Fest!